-- addresses holistically students' intellectual, social, emotional and physical well-being - provides students opportunities to develop the knowledge, attitudes and skills they need in order to manage complexity and take responsible action for the future - ensures breadth and depth of understanding through study in eight subject groups - requires the study of at least two languages to support students in understanding their own cultures and those of others - empowers students to participate in service with the community learning.
+- addresses holistically students' intellectual, social, emotional and physical well-being - provides students opportunities to develop the knowledge, attitudes and skills they need in order omanage complexity and take responsible action for the future - ensures breadth and depth of understanding through study in eight subject groups - requires the study of at least two languages to support students in understanding their own cultures and those of others - empowers students to participate in service with the community - helps to prepare students for further education, the workplace and a lifetime of learning.

-The aim of all IB programmes is to develop internationally minded people who, recognizing their common humanity and shared guardianship of the planet, help to create a better and more peaceful world.
+The aim of all IB programmes isto develop internationally minded people who, recognizing their common humanity and shared guardianship of the planet, help to create a better and more peaceful world.